-Interested in jumpstarting your career as soon as you finish school?
-Take up an Apprenticeship and learn while you earn.
+Interested in kick-starting your career as soon as you finish school?

-Apprenticeships are the best way to train, qualify and gain valuable work based experience while earning a wage.
+Apprenticeships are a great way to train, qualify and gain valuable work based experience while earning a wage.

 Studying while working is an attractive learning option for many young people, as you're getting paid at the same time as learning.